Amitabha Buddha Page | Amitabha Outline Page

 - Amitabha seated in Sukhavati

-- Amitabha seated in Sukhavati surrounded by the Eight Great Bodhisattvas
+- Amitabha seated in Sukhavati with the Eight Great Bodhisattvas

-- Amitabha seated in Sukhavati surrounded by the Sixteen Great Bodhisattvas, etc.
+- Amitabha seated in Sukhavati with the Sixteen Great Bodhisattvas, etc.

 - Amitabha surrounded by lineage teachers and/or various deities